 “People have been saying to me, ‘Love yourself in the days ahead like she loved you,’” Lewis said.
 “And I’m like, ‘Oh my god, that’s a terrible idea!’
 I need to do a lot better than that and so do all my friends.”

 On the last day we spent together, I visited Lewis at her home.
-Originally, she was going to take me on a short walking tour of her neighborhood, but it was raining and gloomy outside, so we settled into two armchairs in her living room.
+Originally, she was going to take me on a short walking tour of her neighborhood, but it was raining, so we settled into two armchairs in her living room.
 She made us green tea, pouring mine into a mug that read “I’ve got 99 problems and white heteronormative patriarchy is basically all of them.”
 To my delight, her cat, a small tabby named Robespierre—after the French revolutionary—jumped onto my lap.

 Lewis described her slice of West Philadelphia as a “village”: It includes Gold Standard, the quaint cafe where we first met, a tattoo parlor, a “social-justicey” yoga studio, a community garden, a “punk” hair salon, and an antique shop where Lewis and Osterweil had a $50 voucher, a wedding gift they still hadn’t used more than a year after they married.
 Days earlier, hunting for a seat at Gold Standard, we spotted someone leaving who turned out to be a friend of Lewis: They told her that they planned to sign up for the Brooklyn Institute class she is teaching this month at the anarchist bookstore Wooden Shoe Books.